teroparvinen/foundry-icon-picker/README.md

 - `icons/commodities`, `icons/consumables`, `icons/containers`, `icons/creatures`, `icons/environment`, `icons/equipment`, `icons/magic`, `icons/skills`, `icons/sundries`, `icons/tools` and `icons/weapons` in Foundry application data
 - `systems/dnd5e/icons/items`, `systems/dnd5e/icons/skills` and `systems/dnd5e/icons/spells` in the dnd5e system

-Clicking on the icon slot on the relevant sheets opens the picker.
+Clicking (right-clicking as the GM) on the icon slot on the relevant sheets opens the picker.
 You can navigate in the directory hierarchy and select an icon from a visual listing.

 Technically, listing the files requires message passing to a Gamemaster user and will not work unless a GM is logged in.
 In practice, you'd only run into this situation on a remotely hosted always-on server.
 Nothing will break, but you'll have to wait for the GM to log on.